jeandenis-k/Ladder/README.md

 # Ladder
-This is a guided exercise: in a small suite of steps, a program is getting coded in Haskell, by you the reader.
+This is a guided exercise: in a small suite of steps, a program is getting coded in ~~Haskell~~ Ruby, by you the reader.
 This guide will indicate *what* is to be done at each step, with examples of use of the functions you will create.
 The *how* is entirely yours to find out.
 Enjoy!

 ## Introduction
 A *word ladder* is a list of words having the following characteristics